JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 ![bezier segment angles](../assets/figures/beziersegmentangles.svg)

 There are some functions that can modify Bezier path segments.
-For example, [`trimbezier`](@ref) chops chunks off each end:
+For example, [`trimbezier`](@ref) chops portions off each end:

 ```@example
 using Luxor # hide